nfasano/nfasano/README.md

 _____________________________________________________________________________________________

 ### Other Coding Projects:
+- **Colosseum ticket tracker and alert system** - [Github Repo](https://github.com/nfasano/colosseumTickets)
+    - Description: Wrote an algorithm to track the ticket availability on the official Colosseum website ([Coopculture](https://ecm.coopculture.it/index.php?option=com_snapp&view=products&snappTemplate=template3&catalogid=ADAE8874-AE4B-55B9-02FB-0167A81C0247&lang=en)), where tickets are notoriously difficult to secure.
+Ticket information was queried every 5 seconds and based on this information a detailed plan is proposed to ensure that you get the best available tickets.
+Other features of the code allow for the user to be updated by email when tickets for a particular date go on sale.
+    - Skills demonstrated: Webscraping, pandas
 - **Bash script for executing code through the Slurm scheduler** - [Github Repo](https://github.com/nfasano/bashScriptsHPC)
     - Description: Wrote a bash script that submits batches of simulations with different parameters and requested computational resources to the Slurm scheduler (a commonly used cluster management and job scheduling system for HPC clusters).
 This script provides an organized framework for managing massively parallel simulations and terabyte-scale datasets and has been adopted by successive graduate students who use the HPC cluster in a myriad of ways.
     - Skills demonstrated: Linux shell scripting, High performance computing